AgibotTech/AgiBotWorldChallengeIROS2025-WorldModelBaseline/README.md

 ### Inference

 We have released the test set for the competition, which adheres to the data organization requirement of [EWMBench](https://github.com/AgibotTech/EWMBench).
-To facilitate participants in conducting local evaluations using [EWMBench](https://github.com/AgibotTech/EWMBench) on the validation set, we also provide [reorganized validation set](...) along with the corresponding inference and evaluation scripts
+To facilitate participants in conducting local evaluations using [EWMBench](https://github.com/AgibotTech/EWMBench) on the validation set, we also provide [reorganized validation set](...) along with the corresponding inference and evaluation scripts.

 1. Download the reorganized validation set or the test dataset, or reorganize you custom dataset to the the required directory structure outlined below.
 ```